 Tips to Keep Pets Safe During House Fires

-These simple preventative measures can help ensure your pet’s safety when they’re left home alone:
+These pet fire safety tips can help ensure your cat or dog's safety when they’re left home alone:

 - Make sure all stove burners are off and open flames extinguished.